31-Year-Old Pitcher – Tampa Bay Rays

 There was no outlook written for Everett Teaford in 2015.
 Check out the latest news below for more on his current fantasy value.

 Signed a minor league contract with the Rays in January 2015.

-Teaford has cleared waivers and accepted an outright assignment to Triple-A Durham, Marc Topkin of the Tampa Bay Times reports.
+Teaford cleared waivers and was outrighted to Triple-A Durham on Saturday, Marc Topkin of the Tampa Bay Times reports.

 To instantly reveal our fantasy analysis of every player – including Everett Teaford – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No

 0 Games: Avg.
 0.0 IP/G

 Everett Teaford Split Stats (View Full Split Stats)